netbox-community/netbox/docs/models/extras/customfieldchoiceset.md

 The human-friendly name of the choice set.

+### Base Choices

+The set of pre-defined choices to include.
+Available sets are listed below.
+This is an optional setting.

+* ISO 3166 - Two-letter country codes
+* UN/LOCODE - Five-character location identifiers

 ### Extra Choices

-The list of valid choices, entered as a comma-separated list.
+A list of additional choices, one per line.

 ### Order Alphabetically